 The brain’s inability to perform well on cognitive tasks and demands, is frequently the outcome of specific dysregulations within, and between certain networks.
 These dysregulations are patterns of activity that the brain acquires over time, due to exposure to external or internal stresses.
 This brain activity can be measured by the unique electrical signals it emits.
 These electrical signals (EEG/electroencephalogram) have established clinically validity linked to various diagnoses on spectrum of cognitive performance and mental health.
 Everything from ADHD, to migraines and seizures, have unique brain wave signatures that are measured by electrodes on the surface of the scalp.

 How neurofeedback helps the brain perform better

-> Neurofeedback is an all natural, non-invasive, and non-pharmaceutical technique that helps improve brain function.
+Neurofeedback is an all natural, non-invasive, and non-pharmaceutical technique that helps improve brain function.
 Neurofeedback has reliable and clinically significant effects in improving cognitive performance, as well as, emotional resilience and stress tolerance.
-Unlike conventional techniques of combating cognitive decline, neurofeedback targets specific brain areas that are associated with the loss of certain function.
-Schedule your free consultation today to find out how neurofeedback can help you improve your cognitive power and have the benefit of a healthier brain.
+Unlike conventional techniques of combating cognitive decline, neurofeedback targets the brain with specificity in those areas that are associated with the loss of the associated function.
+Due to the brain's central role in the function of the entire body, improvements in its regulatory systems are also translated to broad physiological benefits.
+Schedule your free consultation today to find out how neurofeedback can help you improve your cognitive power and reach your true potential with a healthier brain.

-> Neurofeedback technology allows identification of "Brain Fog" markers
+Neurofeedback technology allows identification of "Brain Fog" markers